AubynKen/go-mip/readme.md

 By using this approach, we balance the need for a good solution with the practical constraints of time and computational resources in complex network optimization problems.

+### What I would have added if I had more time

+It would be interesting to evaluate how much the current heuristic deviates from the optimum to assess whether it's worth it to use a more sophisticated approach like mixed-integer programming.

+I would also have tried to use a heuristic to generate a warm-start solution for the MIP model, to initiate the MIP solver with a good starting point.
+It might be interesting performance wise.